Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 ## Conclusion

 It was fun doing this, and I learned a lot about CDK and AWS.
 As a developer, I find CDK fluid and feels like I am slipping into a familiar pair of shoes.
 We get to use constructs, functions, loops and variables and suddenly infrastructure stops feeling like configuration files and starts feeling like code.

-**The complete code is available on [GitHub](https://github.com/Sayaji911/sayaji-website-infra).**

-If you're considering AWS CDK for your next project, I highly recommend it.
-The learning curve is worth it!

----

-*Have questions or suggestions?
-Feel free to reach out or open an issue on GitHub!*